 Apart from a few shots in Reno, it was filmed mainly on location in several mountain and lakeside towns up in British Colombia.
 Muted, effective score is from Hans Zimmer & Klaus Badelt.
 With Aaron Eckhart (in unpleasant mode), Costas Mandylor (a creepy bit for no good reason), Tom Noonan (Bible Fanatic Time), Michael O’Keefe, Lois Smith, Dale Dickey, Eileen Ryan (Penn’s mother).

-Provocative Penn’s downbeat directorial dibs—The Indian Runner, The Crossing Guard, Into The Wild and The Last Face are natural outgrowths of his dominant actor muse, and seemingly interior realm, someone fascinated by the dark & damaged all the way back to 1983s Bad Boys.
+Provocative Penn’s downbeat directorial dibs—The Indian Runner, The Crossing Guard, Into The Wild and The Last Face–-seem natural outgrowths of his dominant actor muse, and perhaps interior realm, someone fascinated by the dark & damaged all the way back to 1983s Bad Boys.
 Witness The Falcon And The Snowman, At Close Range, Casualties Of War, Carlito’s Way, Dead Man Walking, U Turn, Hurly Burly, Mystic River, 21 Grams, All The King’s Men, The Tree Of Life, Gangster Squad….take a pill, dude; as his less-troubled Fast Times At Ridgemont High stoner ‘Jeff Spicoli’ would lay down “Well, I’ll tell you Stu, I did battle some humongous waves!
 But you know, just like I told the guy on ABC, “Danger is my business!”